cobrasan86/cobrasan86.github.io/wp-content/plugins/simply-static/readme.txt

 * Cloudflare Pages
 * Netlify
 * Vercel
-* Amazon S3
-* Digital Ocean Spaces
-* BunnyCDN (and other CDN providers)
 * SFTP to your server

-Learn more about that [here](https://patrickposner.dev/docs/simply-static/setting-up-the-github-integration)
+= AWS S3 Integration & Digital Ocean Spaces Integration =

+Export directly to Amazon AWS S3 from Simply Static Pro.
+Connect your bucket and run your export.

+= BunnyCDN Integration =

+Export directly to BunnyCDN and get all the benefits of their CDN - including caching, file optimization and DNS management.

 = Builds and Single Exports =